MrAnnix/MrAnnix.github.io/_posts/2019-11-07-block-cipher-operation-modes.md

 From here things get interesting, now we want the ciphertext to seem as random as possible.

-In the Cipher Block Chaining (CBC) mode of operation, an initialization vector \\( IV \\) is used.
+In the [Cipher Block Chaining]("https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Block_Chaining_(CBC)") (CBC) mode of operation, an initialization vector \\( IV \\) is used.
 That vector will be XORed with the plaintext, the result is encripted generating the ciphertext corresponding to that block and also used as *initialization vector* for the next block.
 Basically is encrypting the plaintext with a pseudo one-time pad and later encrypt it with the proper function.
 In this way, when chaining the encryption, the same blocks will be encrypted differently offering a great security.

 For encrypt: \\( C_0 = E(P_0 \oplus IV, k) \\); \\( C_{i} = E(P_i \oplus C_{i-1}, k) \\)